Skip to main content

 Applying for information

-Many donors are curious to know the outcome of their donation.
-You can apply to us for this information completely free of charge as long as you donated after 1 August 1991.
+Many donors are curious to know whether any children were born as a result of their donation.
+You can apply to us for this information completely free of charge if you donated after 1 August 1991.

 Removing your anonymity

 Anyone who donated before 1 April 2005 is automatically anonymous.
-If you'd like, you can choose to remove your anonymity thereby allowing any donor-conceived children to potentially make contact with you.
+If you would like, you can choose to remove your anonymity to allow any donor-conceived individuals to potentially make contact with you.

 If you were conceived with the help of a donor, you may want to know about your donor and any donor-conceived siblings you may have.
 Find out more about the information we hold and how we can help you prepare for accessing information from us.